MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - Monitor user access to labeled documents and emails, and track document classification changes.

-## M365 unified audit log event schema
+## Microsoft 365 unified audit log event schema

 The five events (also called “AuditLogRecordType”) specific to AIP listed below, and more details about each can be found within the [API reference](/office/office-365-management-api/office-365-management-activity-api-schema#auditlogrecordtype).